 The rule of Kamakura ended in 1333 when the city was sacked by Emperor loyalists and a chaotic period followed, in which Kamakura stayed significant as the capital of Kanto region and even dominated the area economically.

-Because of its cultural assets, beaches and mystique surrounding the small city of Kamakura became a popular spot during the 19th and 20th century and has remained a popular tourist destination ever since.
+Because of its cultural assets, beaches and mystique surrounding the small city of Kamakura, it became a popular spot for the wealthy to relax during the 19th and 20th century and has remained a popular tourist destination ever since.

 I usually get up around 8 or 9 a.m. and make my way to Kamakura.
 You will reach Kamakura comfortably in about an hour by train.
 If you want to know how to get to Kamakura from Tokyo, please find the information at the bottom of this post.

 There is nothing nicer than exploring beautiful Kamakura dressed in a Japanese summer Kimono, called a Yukata.
 You can rent a Yukata or a Kimono close to Kamakura Station for the day.
 There are shops where you just walk in but if you want to be save you can also make a reservation at Kyoto Kimono Rental Wargo.

 Your first and second stops should be the famous Great Buddha of Kamakura and Hase Dera Temple.
 They are within walking distance of each other, and you can most conveniently reach both by taking the Enoshima Dentetsu (Enoden) train line from Kamakura Station to Hase Station.